 Hydrate & Recover After Exercise

 Milk is an effective workout recovery drink.
 Studies have shown that milk’s powerful nutrient package, which includes some nutrients not typically found in sports recovery drinks, has several benefits for post-exercise recovery.
-Emerging research shows drinking milk after exercise can be as effective as some sports drinks in helping to restore the body.
+Research shows drinking milk after exercise can be as effective as some sports drinks in helping to restore the body.
 It’s a one stop shop to help professional athletes and fitness enthusiasts alike meet the three Rs of recovery — rebuild, refuel and rehydrate.

 Its protein helps muscles recover after a tough workout and stimulates muscle growth.
-Plus, chocolate milk has the right 3:1 carb-to-protein ration scientifically shown to replenish muscle glycogen (muscle fuel) quickly.
+Plus, chocolate milk has the right 3:1 carb-to-protein ratio scientifically shown to replenish muscle glycogen (muscle fuel) quickly.
 Milk is approximately 90% water, so its fluid and electrolyte content (sodium and potassium) can help rehydrate your body and replenish what’s lost in sweat.

 Natural High-Quality Protein